swcarpentry/DEPRECATED-boot-camps/sql/sql.md

 Filtering
 ---------
-One of the most powerful features of a database is the ability to filter data – selecting only the data meeting certain criteria.
+One of the most powerful features of a database is the abilinmmty to filter data – selecting only the data meeting certain criteria.
 For example, let’s say we only want data for the species Dipodomys merriami, which has a species code of DM.